The Embarrassing Reasons President Trump Backed Out of Throwing First Pitch at Yankees Stadium

 President Trump announces he will throw out first pitch at Yankees Stadium

-Just hours before Fauci’s pitch, the President announced he would be throwing out the first pitch at a Yankees game on August 15.
-The Yankees confirmed it later in the day.
+Just hours before Fauci’s pitch, the President announced he would throw out the first pitch at a Yankees game on Aug.
+15. The Yankees confirmed the news later in the day.
 The scenario seemed perfect for the President.

-In a stadium with no fans, he wouldn’t have to worry about the embarrassing situation he faced in Washington with boos and chants from the fans directed at him.
-Plus, it would be at the revered Yankees Stadium, where the President has had a good relationship with the Yankees front office since the days of George Steinbrenner.
+In a stadium with no fans, he wouldn’t have to worry about replicating the embarrassing situation he faced in Washington.
+Plus, it would be at the revered Yankees Stadium, and the President has had a good relationship with the Yankees front office since the days of George Steinbrenner.

 President Trump backs out of throwing first pitch

-On Sunday, the President announced he would not be attending the game on August 15 because of “scheduled meetings on vaccines, our economy, and much else.”
+On Sunday, the President announced he would not attend the game on Aug.
+15 because of “scheduled meetings on Vaccines, our economy and much else.”
 He said he would make it later in the season.

-The answer seems to fall in line with the President’s pattern of behavior in the past.
-He never ever intended to throw out the first pitch at Yankees Stadium.
-He just didn’t like someone else getting attention—Dr. Fauci throwing out the first pitch—and the only way he could take some of the spotlight away was by concocting a story that he would be doing the same thing.
+In all likelihood, the President never intended to throw out the first pitch at Yankees Stadium.
+He just didn’t like someone else getting attention — in this case, Dr. Fauci throwing out the first pitch — and this was the way to take some of the spotlight.

-President Trump not attending the game and throwing out the first pitch has nothing to do with him being too busy dealing with the pandemic or any other issues.
-Instead, it’s because he’s not welcome, even in a stadium completely absent of fans.
+President Trump not attending the game and not throwing out the first pitch probably has nothing to do with him being too busy dealing with the pandemic or any other issues.
+Instead, it’s probably because he didn’t feel welcome, even in a stadium completely absent of fans.